MateoBodon/fjs-dealias-portfolio/README.md

 # fjs-dealias-portfolio

 De-aliasing the spurious spikes that arise when MANOVA spectra are aliased in high-dimensional regimes yields materially better out-of-sample covariance and risk forecasts than Ledoit–Wolf shrinkage, enabling more reliable portfolio design under market noise.
-In a balanced one-way design with \(J\) daily replicates per week, the weekly risk of a portfolio with weights \(w\) decomposes into
+In a balanced one-way design with $J$ daily replicates per week, the weekly risk of a portfolio with weights $w$ decomposes into

-\[
+$$
 \mathbb{V}\!\left[\sum_{j=1}^J w^\top r_j\right] = J^2 w^\top \widehat{\Sigma}_1 w + J\, w^\top \widehat{\Sigma}_2 w,
-\]
+$$

-highlighting why both the aliased and de-aliased estimators must target the same \(\widehat{\Sigma}_1, \widehat{\Sigma}_2\) components even when we correct the spike magnitudes.
+highlighting why both the aliased and de-aliased estimators must target the same $\widehat{\Sigma}_1, \widehat{\Sigma}_2$ components even when we correct the spike magnitudes.

 ## Quickstart